lilissun/goutil/README.md

 located at `queue.GetLength()` in `slice` to the queue.
 Similarly, when `queue.Pop()` is used, it pops the first element out of queue and set it to `queue.GetLength()`.

+Heap must be used with lock in multi-threading context.